contentauth/c2pa-python/docs/native-resources-management.md

     F2 -.same value.- AMB
 ```

 The native error message tells the two apart.
-A specific set of rejection tags means the handle was never taken, so Python keeps and later frees it normally.
+A set of rejection tags means the handle was never taken, so Python keeps and later frees it normally.
 Any other error means native took it and dropped it, so Python's cleanup runs without freeing anything.
-If no error was set at all, ownership is unknown, and Python falls back to a **guarded free**: the native pointer registry safely rejects a free of an address it no longer tracks, returning `-1` rather than crashing, so this is harmless whether or not native still holds it.
+If no error was set, ownership is unknown, and Python falls back to a **guarded free**: the native pointer registry rejects a free of an address it no longer tracks, returning `-1` rather than crashing, so this is harmless whether or not native still holds it.

-The one case a guarded free is not used defensively is once ownership is already known to have moved: there, the free is skipped rather than issued and left for the registry to reject.
-A freed address can eventually be reused by an unrelated allocation, and an unnecessary free landing after that reuse would destroy the wrong object.
-Skipping a free that provides no value avoids that window entirely.
+The one case a guarded free is not used is once ownership is known to have moved: there, the free is skipped rather than issued and left for the registry to reject.
+A freed address can be reused by an unrelated allocation, and an unnecessary free landing after that reuse would destroy the wrong object.
+Skipping a free that provides no value avoids that window.

 Three helpers share this triage, differing only in what a successful call returns: